Cleverse/go-utilities/README.md

 ## queue

-A Pure Golang thread-safe and unlimited-size generics in-memory message queue implementation that supports async enqueue and blocking dequeue. \
+A Pure Golang low-level and simple queue library for thread-safe and unlimited-size generics in-memory message queue implementation (async enqueue and blocking dequeue supports).\
-It's alternative way to communicate between goroutines compared to `channel`
+The alternative way to communicate between goroutines compared to `channel`

 [See here](queue/README.md).